 PCAP Plus is immune to on-screen contaminants, extreme temperatures, and even works when submerged in water.
 While the company has developed traditional p-cap sensors that have immunity to water mist, p-cap remains unable to maintain full functionality with coalesced water or while submerged.
 Easy to use, PCAP Plus requires only light pressure to activate and is precise and highly responsive.
-PCAP Plus doesn’t require recalibration and is maintenance free.
+PCAP Plus doesn’t require recalibration and is maintenance-free.

-One of the most common problems implementing projected capacitive touch technology is the electromagnetic interference or susceptibility.
+One of the most common problems implementing projected capacitive touch technology is electromagnetic interference or susceptibility.
 Independent lab tests on TI’s PCAP Plus show all sensors tested pass EMI/RFI compliance for MIL-STD-461F, DO-160E, and CISPR25.
-This enables military, aerospace, transportation, and medical designers or manufacturers tackle EMI/RFI compliance and regulation issues easily at the component level.
+This enables military, aerospace, transportation, and medical designers or manufacturers to tackle EMI/RFI compliance and regulation issues easily at the component level.